UCAS code: F100

 For direct entry to second year the standard requirements must be exceeded, including the following:

 - SQA Advanced Highers: AAB to include Chemistry and Mathematics; or AA in Chemistry and Mathematics, plus at least BB in two other Highers.

-- A Levels: A*AA required in one sitting, to include Chemistry and Mathematics, or AAA in one sitting, to include Chemistry and Mathematics and one of Further Mathematics, Physics, Biology, and Geology.
+- A Levels: A*AA required in one set of exams, to include Chemistry and Mathematics, or AAA in one set of exams, to include Chemistry and Mathematics and one of Further Mathematics, Physics, Biology, and Geology.

 - IB: 38 points overall and award of IB Diploma with 666 at HL to include Chemistry and Mathematics (from 2021, Mathematics: Analysis and approaches only).